Exclusive beach resort with a handful of colourful villas, lush gardens and excellent facilities, set on a vast private ecological reserve”

 - Room service

 - Vegetarian menu

-- Soak up the sunshine by the pool, watch thunderous waves fall on the beach, relax in the privacy of your own terrace, or doze in a hammock under a palm tree
+- Soak up the sunshine by the pool, watch thunderous waves fall on the beach, have a treatment at the spa, relax in the privacy of your own terrace, or doze in a hammock under a palm tree

 - Take a boat ride on the San Nicolas river, which runs through the property